 Replace the default system image file (

-sys.so) with the one that has been supplied to you.
+sys.so) with the file you have downloaded.
 You might also like to rename and keep the original file in case you want to revert to the default system image.

 For a default Julia installation, the system image is located at: